-Sleep apnea is a temporary cessation of breathing during sleep that can last anywhere from a few seconds to over one minute.
-There are three types of sleep apnea: obstructive (due to a physical collapse of the airway), central (brain does not signal muscles to allow breathing), and mixed (combination of obstructive and central).
+Sleep apnea is a temporary cessation of breathing during sleep that can last anywhere from a few seconds to over a minute.
+There are 3 types of sleep apnea: Obstructive (due to a physical collapse of the airway), central (brain does not signal muscles to allow breathing), and mixed (combination of obstructive and central).
 While central and mixed apneas are not rare, the majority of sleep apneas are obstructive.

-The consequences of sleep apnea can be life threatening.
-An apneic individual is at much higher risk for a long list of serious conditions, such as heart attack, stroke, hypertension, and diabetes.
-Moreover, sleep apnea places an individual at much greater risk for depression, impaired cognition, gastric reflux, weight gain, and fatal auto accidents.
+The side effects of sleep apnea are serious and can even be life-threatening.
+An individual with sleep apnea is at a greater risk for suffering conditions like a heart attack, stroke, or diabetes.
+Apneic individuals are also at a greater risk for developing depression, gastric reflux, weight gain, and more.

 Signs & Symptoms of OSA

 Because obstructive sleep apnea (OSA) occurs during one’s sleep, it is not always easy to recognize.